matuteiglesias/journal/content/Dev/2025-07-06_Enhancements_and_Refactoring_in_Python_Email_Autom.md

 **🕒 17:05–18:40**
 **🏷️ Labels**: Python, Email Automation, Refactoring, Configuration, Software Design
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The goal of this session was to enhance and refactor various components of a [[Python]]-based email automation system to improve flexibility, maintainability, and functionality.
+The goal of this session was to enhance and refactor various components of a [[Python]]-based email [[automation]] system to improve flexibility, maintainability, and functionality.

 ### Key Activities
 - Implemented a configurable project root to enhance path management portability.